Powerlearnproject/se-day1-assignment-OCMG101/README.md

 ### D) Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
-1) Software Developer - writes code and implements software solutions.
+1) Software Developer - Writes code and implements software solutions.
 2) Quality Assurance Engineer - Ensures software quality by designing and executing test plans.
 3) Project Manager - Oversees the planning, execution, and delivery of software development projects.